-Naive questions:

-"What exactly does Barton do?"
+Naive questions: "What exactly does Barton do?"

-- For basic information about Barton, please check out the website or contact the public relations department.
+- We're here to discuss the incident.
+For the sake of time, you can find basic information about Barton, please check out the website or contact the public relations department.

 Good-bye questions